Hena Das: Early life and education

 Das was born in Sylhet town to her father lawyer Roy Bahadur Satishchandra Datta and her mother Manorama Datta.
 She passed matriculation examination in 1940 from Government Agragami Girls' High School (later Pilot School), intermediate exam in 1942, and obtained bachelor's degree from Sylhet Mahila College in 1947.
 She earned her master's degree in Bangla in 1966 from University of Dhaka.

 Career

-Das joined All India Communist Party in 1942 and later was involved with its successor Communist Party of Bangladesh (CPB).
+Das joined Communist Party of India in 1942 and later was involved with its successor Communist Party of Bangladesh (CPB).
 She got involved with the Teachers' Association in 1978 and was the elected general secretary and vice president for 14 years.
 She served as one of the members of the first education commission headed by Muhammad Qudrat-i-Khuda.

 Das served as the President of Bangladesh Mohila Parishad (BMP) for eight years after the death of Begum Sufia Kamal in 1999.

-Das died on July 20, 2009, in Bangabandhu Sheikh Mujib Medical University.
+Das died on 20 July 2009, in Bangladesh Medical University.
 She was cremated with state honor in Narayanganj.